 A market analysis is a qualitative and quantitative evaluation of the external market and your internal resources.
-Thorough market analysis adequately assesses opportunity, value, risk, customer purchasing behavior, competition and economic entry barriers and regulations.
+Thorough market analysis adequately assesses opportunity, value, risk, customer purchasing behavior, competition, and economic entry barriers and regulations.

 3 Reasons Market Analysis is Important

-A marketing analysis does not tell you exactly how you should run your marketing campaign or position your company’s brand.
+This strategic management strategy does not tell you exactly how you should run your marketing campaign or position your company’s brand.
 However, it provides analytical insight that allows you to steer your company and brand around barriers or obstacles that could have impeded or completely halted your company’s progression.
 So, while there are many, let’s focus on the top 3 reasons market analysis is important.

 1. Market Analysis Puts Your Customer First